sushantsahu1987/dearie-work-log/README.md

 #### *4th Wed, Apr 2019*
 - [x] What is elastic search
 - [x] What can i use elastic search for
+- [x] Purchase on course for elastic search

 #### *3rd Wed, Apr 2019*
 - [x] Nothing done